-There will be four tests and a cumulative final exam.
+There will be three tests and a set of cumulative final exams.
 All notes and the textbook are prohibited from use on tests and on the final exam.
 It is crucial to do well on Tests and Final Exam.
+Student's work is usually graded on a partial credit basis.
+Students written solutions must include all work needed to solve problems.
+Points will be deducted (or given none) for omitting any work even if the answer is correct.
 Missing any single test or final exam will result in grade F. Very special circumstances will be handled very specially by consultation with the instructor.
 Except for true emergencies, these special cases are arranged in advance with the instructor.